eProsima/Integration-Service-docs/docs/examples.rst

 **Execution**

-In one terminal, launch HelloWorldExample as publisher:
+In one terminal, launch HelloWorldExample as a publisher:

 ::

     $ HelloWorldExample publisher

-In another terminal, launch Keys example as subscriber:
+In another terminal, launch Keys example as a subscriber:

 ::